arduino/docs-content/content/micropython/03.micropython/00.first-steps/00.into-micropython/intro-micropython.md

 ---
-featured: micropython
-title: '0.
-Introduction to MicroPython'
+title: 'Introduction to MicroPython'
-description: 'Learn about Micropython'
+description: 'Learn about the fundamentals of Micropython on Arduino boards.'
 author: 'Pedro Lima'
 hero_image: "./hero-banner.png"
 ---